Digital Mental Health (DMH)

 Project

 My role: Lead researcher.
 Collaborator: JooYoung Seo, University of Illinois Urbana-Champaign.
-Scope: Need-finding research to understand how blind and low-vision (BLV) individuals experience digital mental health (DMH) tracking tools (e.g., mood, habits, wellness) and what they need from accessible DMH products.
-I led study design, recruitment, interviews, analysis, and translation of findings into recommendations for product and design.
+Scope: A mixed-methods study of how blind and low-vision (BLV) individuals experience digital mental health (DMH) tracking tools (e.g., mood, habits, wellness) and what they need from accessible DMH products.
+I led study design, recruitment, the survey and its statistical analysis, the interviews, integration of the two strands, and translation of findings into recommendations for product and design.

 Objective